codemonstur/icons/README.md

     </dependency>

 But it rearranges the icons into different resource directories.
-All icons are under a /icons/ dir.
+All icons are under an /icons/ dir.
 Within that directory the icons are organized according to their size and lighting setting.

     {width}x{height}-{lighting}